probsJustin/Kafka_As_A_Service/README.md

 # Kafka As A Service
 Kafka as a service for java, I wanted a way to easily implement the kafka producer and consumer to return it via a request and add this as portfolio filler/example.

+I wanted to demonstrate specifically the following in a dynamic way for any kafka host/cluster:

+Servlet->calls callable->kafka producer

+Servlet->calls callable->kafka consumer

 ### Current Status:
 Currently Done